Countries that Block and Censor Online Gambling Sites

 Tens of thousands of websites are now blocked in Thailand, but not all gambling sites are successfully blocked.
 Thai residents have also been said to have success using VPN services to bypass censorship efforts.

 United Arab Emirates / UAE: Gambling censorship is practiced here and filters apply to gambling websites.
-People have reported having good luck using VPNs to access blocked content.
-The risk appears to be fairly small, but remember that even merely participating in gambling is considered a crime here.
+People have reported using VPNs to access blocked content.
+Merely participating in gambling is considered a crime in the UAE.

-The UAE also has a cyber-crimes police unit that monitors the internet for activity contrary to UAW law.
+The UAE also has a cyber-crimes police unit that monitors the internet for activity contrary to law.
 People have been arrested and imprisoned for online activities, but primarily for political and “hate speech” reasons.
 Still, the facts are that the UAE government monitors the internet and gambling is illegal.
-There is some risk.

 At Risk: Countries in Which There is an Immediate Threat of Censorship